C H U R C H R E F O R M S E R I E S

 “Deceit is in the heart of those who devise evil.”
 Proverbs 12:20

 4) Senseless aggression.
-There is no greater act of stupidity than when soldiers of different flag colors kill each other for no apparent reason.
-They obey like dumb myrmidons just because low-life politicians with hidden agendas decide they should murder each other.
-In all other circumstances, their senseless killings of each other and of innocent civilians would and should be called terrorism.
+There is no greater act of stupidity than when soldiers on the aggressor’s side kill for no apparent reason.
+They obey like dumb myrmidons just because low-life politicians with hidden agendas decide they should murder those their government hates.
+In all other circumstances, their senseless killings of the defending soldiers and of innocent civilians would and should be called terrorism.

 “Do not be overcome by evil, but overcome evil with good.”
 Romans 12:21